turingschool/curriculum-site/module3/lessons/intro-to-cypress-prework.md

 1. Next, you'll see a list of browsers.
 Select "Chrome" and press "Start E2E Testing in Chrome".

-2. Select "Create new spec".
+1. Select "Create new spec".

-3. A dialog will appear.
+1. A dialog will appear.
 Enter `cypress/e2e/dashboard_spec.cy.js` as the file name.

-4. Click "Create spec" to generate the new test file, then "Okay, run the spec" to run the tests.
+1. Click "Create spec" to generate the new test file, then "Okay, run the spec" to run the tests.

-5. Cypress will create some files and run the sample test.
+1. Cypress will create some files and run the sample test.

-6. Go back to your text editor and notice the new `cypress` directory.
+1. Go back to your text editor and notice the new `cypress` directory.
 You can see there are many files there for us.
 We'll explore them as we go.

-Here is the code that was generated for us in the `cypress/e2e/dashboard_spec.cy.js` file:
+Let's start by focusing on the `cypress/e2e/dashboard_spec.cy.js` file, which has some code in there already:

 ```js
 describe('template spec', () => {
   it('passes', () => {
     cy.visit('https://example.cypress.io')
   })
 })
 ```

 ### Step 2: Writing your first tests